 As you know, Sunday mornings around our house are reserved for a big hearty breakfast, which 99.99999% of the time involves a sunny-side up egg.
-Example?
-Swiss Chard with Fried Eggs.
-Don’t turn your nose up at eggs and greens, it’s incredibly wonderful.
-And oh-so low-carb healthy.

-How To Make Baked Eggs with Avocado
+How To Make Baked Avocado and Egg Breakfast

 I actually splurged and purchased a Niman Ranch Ham steak for this recipe.
 I found the brand at Whole Foods.
 The results?
 The Niman Ranch ham was absolutely wonderful.
 Along with its $10 price tag for one steak came a velvety tender and mildly flavored piece of ham.